HD 61005

-HD 61005, also known as HIP 36948 and The Moth, is a young star located in the southern constellation Puppis, the poop deck.
+HD 61005 (also known as the Moth) is a young star located in the southern constellation Puppis.
 It has an apparent magnitude of 8.22, making it readily visible in binoculars, but not to the naked eye.
-The object is located relatively close at a distance of 119 light years based on Gaia DR3 parallax measurements but is receding with a heliocentric radial velocity of 22.6 km/s.
+The object is located relatively close at a distance of 119 light years (36.4 pc) based on Gaia DR3 parallax measurements but is receding with a heliocentric radial velocity of 22.6 km/s.

+This star system has been referred to as "the Moth" in reference to the shape of its debris disk.
+The name Moth was officially approved by the IAU Working Group on Star Names on 13 June 2026.

 Characteristics

-HD 61005 has a stellar classification of G8 Vk, indicating that it is a yellow dwarf with interstellar absorption features in its spectrum.
-However, it is younger than the Sun at an age of 30 million years.
-Other studies place it an older age, ranging from 135 million years to 2 billion years.
+HD 61005 has a stellar classification of G8 Vk, indicating that it is a yellow dwarf with strong interstellar absorption features in its spectrum.
+However, it is younger than the Sun at an age of 100 +/- 50 million years, meaning that it is just settling onto the normal hydrogen-burning part of the stellar main sequence.
 The star retains a detectable debris disk - a disk of dust created from collisions of planetesimals in a belt analogous to the Solar System's Kuiper belt.
-HD 61005 is located in the Local Bubble, a region with a low concentration of interstellar dust.
+HD 61005 is located at the edge of the Local Bubble, a region with a low concentration of interstellar dust and hot gas surrounding the Sun.
 It is suspected to be a member of the Argus association.

 It has 96% the mass of the Sun and 81% of its solar radius.
 It radiates 61% of the luminosity of the Sun from its photosphere at an effective temperature of 5598 K, giving it a yellow hue.
-HD 61005 has a solar metallicity — what astronomers dub chemical elements heavier than helium; it spins modestly with a projected rotational velocity of 8.2 km/s.
+HD 61005 has a solar metallicity — meaning it closely matches the Sun’s abundances of the chemical elements heavier than helium; it spins modestly with a projected rotational velocity of 8.2 km/s.